veev/DataArtFall2019/README.md

 September 3rd – Week 1.
 The lay of the land & introductions
 **Assignment**
-* Visualize a data set in at least three ways.
+* **Data Sketches:** Visualize a data set in at least three ways.
 Choose to work with a different visual element, drawing inspiration from gestalt principles.
 * Three students prepare to present the readings for next week:
   * [Raw Data is an Oxymoron Introduction](http://raley.english.ucsb.edu/wp-content/Engl800/RawData-excerpts.pdf) Lisa Gitelman and Virginia Jackson
   * [What Would Feminist Data Visualization Look Like?](https://civic.mit.edu/feminist-data-visualization) Catherine D'Ignazio